CDDLeiden/PCMol/README.md

 The model can be used in two different ways: either by using the provided docker image or by setting up a conda environment.

 ### 1. Docker

+*Note: The docker image is currently not available.*

 The docker image contains all the prerequisites and the pretrained model.
 ```bash
 # Pull the docker image